-ê Please fold and detach card at perforation before mailing. ê TREDEGAR CORPORATION PROXY

-This Proxy, when properly executed, will be voted in the manner directed in this Proxy by the undersigned shareholder.
-If no direction is made, this Proxy will be voted FOR all nominees listed in Proposal 1 and FOR Proposal 2.
+\hat{e} Please fold and detach card at perforation before mailing. \hat{e} TREDEGAR CORPORATION PROXY This Proxy, when properly executed, will be voted in the manner directed in this Proxy by the u hareholder.
+If no direction is made, this Proxy will be voted FOR all nominees listed in Proposal 2.
+U .
+Election of Directors Nominees: George A. Newbill Norman A. Scher R. Gregory Williams q FOR all nominees listed above q WITHHOLD authority q FOR All to vote for all nominees listed above LL EXCEPT To withhold authority to vote for any of such nominees mark "FOR ALL EXCEP nominee's name on the line provided below.
+T" and write the 2.
+Ratification of the appointment of PricewaterhouseCoopers LLP as independent registered firm for Tredegar for the fiscal year ending December 31, 2008. public accounting q FOR q AGAINST q ABSTAIN c/o National City Bank Shareholder Services Operations Locator 5352 P. O. Box 94509 Cleveland, OH 44101-4509

-1. Election of Directors

-Nominees: Donald T. Cowles John D. Gottwald Thomas G. Slater, Jr.

-q FOR all nominees listed above q WITHHOLD authority

-to vote for all nominees listed above

-To withhold authority to vote for any of such nominees, write the nominee's name on the line provided below.

-2. Ratification of the appointment of PricewaterhouseCoopers LLP as independent registered public accounting firm for Tredegar for the fiscal year ending December 31, 2007.

-q $\mathbf{FOR}$ q $\mathbf{AGAINST}$ q $\mathbf{ABSTAIN}$

-In its discretion, the proxy is authorized to vote on such other business and matters incident to the conduct of the meeting as may properly come before the meeting.
+In its discretion, the proxy is authorized to vote on such other business and matters incident to the conduct of the meeting as may properly come before the meeting and at any and all adjournments and postponements thereof.